-All expenditure is recognised in the period in which a liability is incurred and has been classified under headings that aggregate all costs related to that category.
+All expenditure is recognised when there is a legal or constructive obligation to transfer economic benefit and when the amount can be measured reliably.
+Expenditure has been classified under headings that aggregate all costs related to that category.
 Where costs cannot be directly attributed to particular headings they have been allocated on a basis consistent with the use of resources, with other relevant staff costs allocated on the basis of time spent, and depreciation charges allocated on the portion of the asset's use.
 Other support costs are allocated based on the spread of staff costs.